Table of Contents

 Diseases with hyperkinetic-hypotonic symptoms:

 The loss of GABA and choline-producing cells in the striatum leads to a predominance of impulses triggered by dopamine.
-The symptoms can be tics in form of muscle twitching, changing of the psyche, and even dementia.
-The movements of patients suffering from Huntington’s disease are fast and not rhythmical and they increase in case of excitement or intending movement.
+The symptoms can be tics in the form of muscle twitching, changing of the psyche, and even dementia.
+The movements of patients with Huntington’s disease are fast and not rhythmical and they increase in case of excitement or intending movement.